Who wants to not be able to play their favourite sport due to unfavourable lights? That sounds like a bummer, isn’t it?

 And when it comes to pickleball, lights make all the way more sense.
 If you are someone who loves playing pickleball or have been playing it for a long time, you might already know the role lights play.
 While it does make the entire sport more fun, it is necessary for the safety of the players as well.

 While lights are imperative, their size, functioning and proper implementation take them a notch further than the rest.

 We at Pickleball Court Supply exactly know what you need and how you need it.
-So let’s look at some of the things which might help you get to know your tennis court lighting system in a better manner.
+So let’s look at some of the things which might help you get to know your pickleball court lighting system in a better manner.

 The Levels of Lighting: Size of The Court

 This might sound like something new and unheard of but it completely makes sense.
 The lighting on a tennis court is bifurcated on the basis of the size of your tennis court and the use it will be put to.
 Let’s look at the various classes of tennis courts which require different sets of lights.

 - Class I: The Class 1 matches include the ones you see on television.
 The US Open, Wimbledon, are included in class 1 matches.
 Due to the high amount of spectators and broadcasting needs, 450 lux is used here.

 - Class II: The class 2 or medium level courts are the ones used in clubs.
 The lighting in such clubs should be for average viewing distances, high-level of training and mid-level competition.
 A 350 lux lighting is usually adept for such conditions and class.

 - Class III: These are usually for recreational purposes or lower levels of training.
 The usage of these classes of courts include school training, recreational activity etc. 250 lux is the adequate amount of lighting for such usage.

 - Class IV: This is the lowest level of play and is used strictly for recreational activities.